Kikobeats/css-config/README.md

 Yes, this is true.
 I decided upload my config in the game cs:source for everybody can use it.

-My config hav 3 parts:
+My config have 3 parts:

 #### CFG FOLDER